Here’s my long awaited VW campervan restoration and respray post, to show the transformation of my rusty old van into the camper of my dreams!

 But I was excited to turn her into my dream VW camper!

-After trying to treat the rust myself, and losing that magical week between Christmas and New Year in the process, I bit the bullet and booked her into a local body shop to be fully restored.
+After trying (and failing) to treat the rust myself, I bit the bullet and booked her into a local body shop to be fully restored.

 I took her to Webbers Body and Paint in Plymouth, Devon.